Email Marketing is the mainstay of modern marketing.

 For many, email marketing may seem to be a marketing tool straight from the Spartan era.
 But then, the power it wields could put other tools in the shadow.
 However, it’s imperative to use it in the right way to ensure maximum ROI.

 Over to you now.
 Does your company leverage email marketing to propel sales?
 In addition to the 6 tactics mentioned above, what other tactics should be constantly focused upon to make email marketing really effective?
 Go ahead, list them below.
+Find out how you can use cold calling scripts to increase sales and how you can utilise a sales CRM.

 Author Bio: Jini Maxin is a Sr. Writer with OpenXcell – Mobile App Development Company which offers app solutions across the globe.